How it works

-Read the text below to your students to brief them about the activity.
+You can read the text below to brief your students on the activity.

 It may help to display the website at the same time.